istvan-ujjmeszaros/advanced-sassy-ink/README.md

 That's why it is reduced to only two columns, so it is only good for having support to use a left aligned section and a right aligned section in the same row.

-In every other use cases it is recommended to use the block-column syntax instead, which is responsive even on Gmail.
+In every other use cases it is recommended to use the block-grid syntax instead, which is responsive even on Gmail.

 ### Removed the buttons